bensjx/VueNusDatalake/README.md

 https://www.papaparse.com/
 2. Vue Chartkicks: Used to visualise our data.
 This is a very simple way to display charts (in just 1 line).
 If you want to display more complicated charts you might want to consider other packages. https://chartkick.com/vue

+## Note
+Since this version does not run on codesandbox, you will have to download the file, edit and run it all on your local system.
+Please do note that if you try to run the web page from your local system, you will encounter a cross-origin error when clicking on the button to retrieve data from google spreadsheet.
+To resolve this, download the following extension: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en.
+I have yet to find a simpler method to overcome this error other than making use of the extension.
+Only activate the extension when you are clicking on the button to retrieve data from google spreadsheet.
+Else, remember to turn it off as it will result in a lot of web pages not working correctly.

+Also, once you committed your changes, you will be able to run your web page from github hosted pages WITHOUT the need for that extension.
+It is only needed when you are testing your web page and running it from your local system.